Octanoz/AdventOfCode2024-FSharp/InputFiles/Day09/instructions.md

 ### Move file blocks

-The amphipod would like to move file blocks \times*one at a time from the end** of the disk to the **leftmost free space block** (until there are no gaps remaining between file blocks).
+The amphipod would like to move file blocks **one at a time from the end** of the disk to the **leftmost free space block** (until there are no gaps remaining between file blocks).
 For the disk map `12345`, the process looks like this:

     0..111....22222
     02.111....2222.